Frigate bird at sunset at Ashmore. Photo: Ruchira Somaweera

 Peter Coote

-Peter currently owns and operates a game fishing boat and has spent over 40 years operating boats in State and Commonwealth waters along the Western Australian coastline.
+Peter has spent over 40 years operating game fishing boats in State and Commonwealth waters along the Western Australian coastline.

-Peter has previously participated in fishing advisory groups and is currently the Honorary Secretary for the Western Australian Game Fishing Club and Game Fishing Association of Australia.
-He is also a life member and current President of the Perth Game Fishing Club and is responsible for the Rottnest Trench FAD program.
+Peter has previously participated in fishing advisory groups and is currently the Honorary Secretary for the Game Fishing Association of Australia.
+He is also a life member of the Perth Game Fishing Club, the Western Australian Game Fishing Association and the Game Fishing Association of Australia.

 His technical and commercial experience in the petroleum industry adds to his perspective on marine issues.

-A long-time traveller to the North-west and Kimberley coasts, Peter is passionate about the north-west marine environment.
+A long-time traveller to the North-west and Kimberley coasts, Peter is passionate about the north-west and Australian marine environment.

 Madeline Davey